arctelix/.dotsys/README.md

 -----------------------------------

 - Supports all Linux variations including Mac & Windows 10 w/Bash, Windows Babun, Windows Cygwin, Windows Mysys
-- Supports all posix compliant shells and has NO DEPENDENCIES.
+- Supports all POSIX compliant shells and has NO DEPENDENCIES.
 - Allows a configuration to be deployed on multiple platforms.
 - Decouples software installation and system config from dotfiles.
 - Separates sourcing of topic extensions from dotfiles.